-Zipfs Mount(Tcl Interp interp, const char zipname, const char mntpt, const char passwd)
+Tclzipfs_Mount(Tcl_Interp interp, const char zipname, const char mntpt, const char passwd)

 Mounts the ZIP archive file zipname on the mount point mntpt using the optional ZIP password passwd.
-Errors are reported in the interpreter interp.
-If zipname is NULL information on all currently mounted ZIP file systems is written into interp as a sequence of mount points and ZIP file names.
+Errors during that process are reported in the interpreter interp.
+If zipname is a NULL pointer, information on all currently mounted ZIP file systems is written into interp's result as a sequence of mount points and ZIP file names.